yuqi-liang-qiqi/SequenzoWebsite/docs/en/function-library/hierarchical_clustering.md

 ## Notes and Warnings

-* Distance matrix must be n×n and correspond to `entity_ids` order.
+* Distance matrix must be `n×n` and correspond to `entity_ids` order.
 If you subset or reorder, keep them aligned.
 * Ward requires dissimilarities that behave like squared Euclidean distances for strict theoretical guarantees.
 In practice, for many sequence distances, Ward still performs well, but always sanity-check results.
-* Complexity: linkage is roughly O(n²) memory/time.
-For very large n, consider sampling, deduplication, or blocking strategies upstream to keep n manageable.
+* Complexity: the complexity of computing linkage is roughly O(n²) in both memory and time.

+  This means the cost grows quadratically with the number of entities `n` in your data.
+For example:

+  * with 1,000 entities: about 1 million pairwise distances, which is easy to handle;
+  * with 10,000 entities: about 100 million distances, which already requires several gigabytes of memory and can be relatively slow;
+  * with 50,000 entities: about 2.5 billion distances, which is usually infeasible on a normal personal computer.

+  In practice, if your dataset is very large (e.g., more than 50,000 entities), you would need to use one of the following common strategies:

+  * **CLARA algoirthm for big datasets (recommended)**: Details are shown in [this function documentation](../big-data/clara.md).
+  * **Deduplication (recommended):** If many sequences are identical, keep only one copy (with a weight) to shrink the matrix.
+  * **Sampling:** Randomly select a subset of entities.

 ## Typical Next Steps

-1. Use `ClusterQuality` to pick k with multiple CQIs.
+1. Use `ClusterQuality()` to pick k with multiple CQIs.
-2. Use `ClusterResults` to export and visualize cluster sizes, then:
+2. Use `ClusterResults()` to export and visualize cluster sizes, then:

    * Show within-cluster state distributions or index plots.
    * Merge labels back to your dataframe and run regressions, using cluster membership as an outcome or a predictor.

-For further details of `ClusterQuality` and `ClusterResults`, please refer to the next two guides.
+For further details of `ClusterQuality()` and `ClusterResults()`, please refer to the next two guides.

 ## Authors